History of the England cricket team to 1939: 1930s

 England beat New Zealand 1–0 in a three Test rubber in 1937.
 Tom Goddard took 6 for 29 in bowling out the visitors for 134 at the Old Trafford Test as they chased 265 to win.
 Jack Cowie had taken 6 for 67 for New Zealand and 10 in the match.
 Len Hutton scored a century after having begun his England career with 0 and 1 at Lords.
 Prospective tours of South Africa and West Indies fell through in the winter of 1937/38.

 The 1938 Ashes series was a high scoring affair.
 Hutton, Barnett, Paynter (216*) and Compton made hundreds at Trent Bridge with the Australians scoring three including Stan McCabe's brilliant 232.
 Hammond scored 240 in the Lord's Test while Bill Brown made a double ton and Bradman a match saving century for Australia.
 Old Trafford fell victim to the rain and Australia retained the Ashes with a win at Headingley, thanks to Bradman's century and 10 wickets for O'Reilly and 7 for Fleetwood-Smith.
 England won the final Test at the Oval thanks to a record Test score of 903 – 7 dec and Len Hutton's world record of 364 in 13 hours, 17 minutes.
 Bradman, whose score of 334 had been surpassed, was the first to congratulate the 22-year-old Yorkshireman.
 Maurice Leyland made 187 and the elegant Joe Hardstaff 169 not out.
 Australia subsided to 201 and 123, batting 2 short, and England won by an innings and 579.

 Paul Gibb scored 93 and 106 on debut at Johannesburg on England's 1938/39 tour.
 England scored 11 centuries in the series and South Africa 6.
 Paynter scored 117 and 100 in the first Test and 243 in the third at Durban.
 England, 1–0, in the series, returned to Durban to play a deciding 'timeless' Test to the finish.
 It was abandoned as a draw after 10 days as England had to catch the train to catch the boat home.
 Needing 696 to win they were, incredibly, 654 for 5, Gibb having scored 120, Hammond 140 and Edrich 219.
 A record 1981 runs were scored, and the concept of timeless Tests was abandoned.

-The three Tests between England and the West Indies in 1939 were the last before the Second World War, although a team for an MCC tour of India was selected more in hope than expectation of the matches being played.
-Len Hutton and Denis Compton, leaders of the bright new batting generation, scored hundreds at Lords where the brilliant George Headley scored a ton in each innings.
-Hammond became the first fielder to hold 100 Test catches at Old Trafford.
-England took the series 1–0 as the war clouds loomed over Europe.
+The three Tests between England and the West Indies in 1939 were the last before the Second World War, though a team for an MCC tour of India was selected more in hope than expectation of the matches being played.
+Len Hutton and Denis Compton, leading figures of the emerging batting generation, scored centuries at Lord’s, while George Headley made a century in each innings.
+Walter Hammond became the first fielder to reach 100 Test catches at Old Trafford.
+England won the series 1–0 as the war clouds gathered over Europe.